josecelano/ddd-aggregates-and-zombies/README.md

  * Move zombies randomly in one of the 8 possible directions when the adyacent cell is empty.
  * Extract non testable from game and complete testing for the class.
  * Force concurrency problems: two zombies in the same cell.

+Strategy to implement feature to move zombies randomly:

+ * Calculate the list of adjacent coordinates for the zombie current coordinate position.
+ * Remove already occupied cells from the previous list (AppocalypticWorld class).
+ * Use previous list of potencial cells to move and choose one randomly (Zombie class).